 - 1. Understanding theoretical bases of innovation - 2.
 Understanding innovation typologies - 3.
 Establishing a stage-gate based new product development process in your company - 4.
 Formalizing a new product ideas generating process - 5.
 Developing a sharp product definition for your future new product ventures - 6.
 Putting in place the key metrics to measure NPD success - 7.
 Prioritizing your projects to achieve a balanced portfolio that supports value maximization. - 8.
 Selecting the right projects to maximize profit potential. - 9.
 Building strong links to a robust new product strategy.

 ONLINE PLATFORM FOR COURSE DELIVERY

-This course will be delivered entirely online on the Zoom platform.
+This course will be delivered entirely online on Zoom platform.
 You are required to download Zoom on your device.
+You should keep your video on during class time.
+All synchronous sessions will be recorded.